What Is PCI Compliance & How Does It Affect Your Business?

 To reduce your PCI compliance obligations, you can choose a merchant services provider that offers a hosted checkout page.
 This option simplifies PCI compliance but requires customers to (temporarily) leave your site to complete the checkout process.
 Hosted payment pages are popular with small eCommerce businesses that often don’t have the resources to tackle the additional PCI compliance burden that comes with a fully self-hosted website.

-If you want to safely store your returning customers’ credit card information so they don’t need to type it in every time they place an order, you’ll need to have a PCI-compliant vault (often called a customer information manager).
-Today, most of the leading payment gateways on the market offer this service as a standard feature.
+If you want to safely store your returning customers’ credit card information, so they don’t need to type it in every time they place an order, you’ll need to have a PCI-compliant vault.
+Today, most of the leading POS systems on the market offer this service as a standard feature.

 PCI Compliance For Mobile Businesses

 You may be happy to know that many mobile point-of-sale (mPOS) apps are automatically PCI compliant, so you don’t need to jump through any additional hoops to take payments!
-Mobile payment apps work by encrypting the card data as soon as the card is inserted, tapped, or swiped, so the payment data never touches your phone or device.
+The best mobile POS payment apps work by encrypting the card data as soon as the card is inserted, tapped, or swiped, so the payment data never touches your phone or device.
 It’s all routed through a secure network maintained by the processor offsite.
-Hooray for simplicity!

 Are You Ready To Become PCI Compliant?